These are common questions about the Certified Association Executive program. If the answer to your question isn’t here, please contact us:

 How many people hold the CAE credential?

 As of June 23, 2020, there are 4,424 CAEs.
-A full list of association professionals who currently hold the credential is available at https://www.asaecenter.org/programs/cae-certification/cae-roster.
+To view a full list of association professionals who currently hold the credential, visit the CAE Roster page

 When was the CAE program established, and why?